 Many heavy atomic nuclei are capable of being fissioned; but only a fraction of these are fissile, that is, fissionable by slow (or zero energy) neutrons, as well as fast (highly energetic) neutrons.
 Only one fissile nuclide, uranium-235 (U-235), is found in nature in sufficient abundance to use as a nuclear fuel.
 It occurs with an isotopic abundance of 0.72 percent.
-The rest of natural uranium, except for traces of U-234, is nonfissile U-238.
-Most reactors today are fueled with uranium - usually after it has been enriched to increase the concentration of U-235.
-The electric power reactors in Japan today are uranium fueled.
-They are called Light Water Reactors (LWRs) because they are cooled with ordinary water.
+The rest of natural uranium, except for traces of U-234, is non-fissile U-238.
+Most reactors today are fueled with uranium -- usually after it has been enriched to increase the concentration of U-235.
+The power reactors in Russia are primarily water-cooled graphite-moderated channel reactors (called "RBMKs"), or pressurized water [cooled and moderated] reactors (called "VVERs").
+Both reactor types are currently fueled with low enriched uranium.
+The VVERs are also called Light Water Reactors (LWRs) because they are cooled with ordinary water.
 The water also serves to moderate, or slow down, the neutrons, thereby improving the probability of fissioning the U-235.
+In the RBMKs ordinary water is the coolant, but graphite is used as the neutron moderator.

 If nuclear reactors were to be operated in large numbers for many years, U-235 would eventually become scarce, and the cost of uranium fuel could substantially increase.
-It is possible to manufacture alternative fissile isotopes from abundant nonfissile material by a process called conversion.
+It is possible to manufacture alternative fissile isotopes from abundant non-fissile material by a process called conversion.
 The two most important fissile isotopes produced by conversion are U-233 and plutonium-239 (Pu-239).
-U-233 is produced from thorium-232, and Pu-239 from U-238, by neutron absorption.
-Nuclear reactors can be very efficient converters because they can be designed to provide a copious supply of extra neutrons.
+U-233 is produced from thorium-232, and Pu-239 from U-238, by neutron absorption.3